 Short presentation bio & image

 Clint Lalonde is an educational technologist and an advocate for the use of open educational resources and open education practices in higher education.
 Clint has worked in the British Columbia post-secondary system for 20 years, and is currently the Manager of Education Technologies at BCcampus.
-He is also Associate Faculty in the MA Learning & Technology program at Royal Roads University.
+He is also Associate Faculty in the School of Education and Technology at Royal Roads University.

 Where to find me